quintel/etdataset-public/README.md

 There are a couple of rules that you need to follow when collaborating with other people via Git.
 There also some extra rules that apply to working on this repository:

-**Rule 1: Two people should never work on the same Excel analysis file simultaneously.**

-**Rule 2: Always commit changes to Excel files separately from data changes, so you can revert to older datasets without having to revert to older Excel versions.**
+1. **Every commit has to be well documented.**

-**Rule 3: Always use pull requests instead of just pushing your changes.**
+- **Always use pull requests instead of just pushing your changes.**

-**Rule 4: Every commit has to be well documented.**

-Furthermore:

-- You may **never** save country specific data within an Excel analysis.
-The Excel analyses are just tools to calculate output from certain inputs.
-The Excel files are never used to store data.
-More specifically, Excel files may NOT contain: energy balances, autoproducer tables, technical specifications, dashboard inputs.
-All necessary files will be saved and written to the right directory using VBA code (a 'macro').
-The reason you should not save the Excel is that this will prompt Git to notice the file changed, prompting you to commit and push the changes.
-Since these changes will not be accepted, you will have to discard them anyway.
+- **Country-specific data is NEVER stored within an Excel analysis.** More specifically, Excel files may not contain energy balances, autoproducer tables, technical specifications and dashboard inputs.
-- Under certain conditions it may be legitimate to make changes to the calculations, text or formatting of an analysis.
-These changes have to be committed on their own branch, committing only one change at a time.
+- **Commit data changes seperately from changes to Excel files.** Only under certain conditions it may be legitimate to make changes to the calculations, text or formatting of an analysis.